MicrosoftDocs/windows-powershell-docs/docset/windows/failoverclusters/enable-clusterstoragespacesdirect.md

 ```

 ### -CachePageSizeKBytes
-Specifies the page size used by S2D cache.
+Specifies the page size used by Storage Spaces Direct cache.
 This parameter is useful to control the memory footprint used to manage the pages.
 To reduce the memory overhead on systems with considerably large amounts of storage the page size can be increased to 32 kilobytes (KB) or even 64 KB.
 The default value is 16 KB, which represents a good tradeoff on most systems.